Weave Code

 Technical Risk

-• Error Handling Nuances: PHP’s lack of native async/await means catch blocks must still use callbacks, which could lead to inconsistent error surfaces if not disciplined.
+• Error Handling Complexity: PHP’s lack of native async/await means catch blocks must use callbacks, risking inconsistent error surfaces if not disciplined (e.g., unhandled rejections).

-• Performance Overhead: Micro-optimizations may be needed for high-throughput scenarios (e.g., batch Promise resolution).
+• Performance Overhead: Micro-optimizations may be needed for high-throughput scenarios (e.g., batching Promise::all() calls).

 Key Questions